xydac/WP-Ultimate-CMS/readme.txt

 == Changelog ==

+= 1.1 =
+* Fixed extra chars during plugin activation.
+* Added Snippets library
+* Custom Snippets can be easily added as and when required.
+* Fixed default URL on Sync
+* Created seperate codes for DB updates
+* Code clean up
+* Minor styling fixes and various bug fixes
+* Updated Codemirror library to 3.22

 = 1.0.8 =
 * fixed bug with loss of content html (text area fields) and fixed working of link fieldtype